 Activities that require a COVID Marshal

-A COVID Marshal is required for the following prescribed operations:
+A COVID Marshal is required for the following:

-- Gatherings of 51-200 people at residential premises.
+- Gatherings of more than 50 people at residential premises

 - Any operation which may be defined by the state coordinator.